-Coronavirus in India: First confirmed case in Kerala and Key facts of Coronavirus
+Coronavirus in India: Two confirmed cases, some are suspected and Key facts of COVID-19

 Let’s have a glimpse of the cities in India where more precautions are being taken for the novel coronavirus.